postmanlabs/labs-docs/src/pages/docs/integrations/microsoft-flow.md

 ## Congfiguring Microsoft Flow

-1. In the [Integrations](https://go.postman.co/workspaces) page, find Microsoft Flow from a list of Postman’s 3rd party integrations for Postman users.
+1. In the [Integrations](https://go.postman.co/workspaces) page, find Microsoft Flow from a list of Postman’s third party integrations for Postman users.

 [![microsoft_flow](https://assets.postman.com/postman-docs/integrations-microsoftFlow.png)](https://assets.postman.com/postman-docs/integrations-microsoftFlow.png)

 Click the **View Details** button to see information about HipChat.

-You also can click the **Configured Integrations** tab to set up other integrations, view available integrations for Microsoft Flow, or view all integrations.
+You can also click the **Configured Integrations** tab to set up other integrations, view available integrations for Microsoft Flow, or view all integrations.

 [![microsoft_conf](https://assets.postman.com/postman-docs/WS-integrations-microsoftFlow-confIntegr.png)](https://assets.postman.com/postman-docs/WS-integrations-microsoftFlow-confIntegr.png)